-The two burning questions that keep a restaurant owner awake during nights are:
+The two burning questions that keep a restaurant owner awake at night are:

 - How do I enhance the customer experience that results in increased sales?